Learning from Others

 Step 2: Identify industries

 Once you’ve established your goals, you’ll be ready to pick the industries that have the traits you want to achieve.
 Think broadly about all the industries you could review.
 If your goal is to make customers feel relaxed and comfortable, consider looking at spas.
-If you want to provide high-tech conveniences, maybe check out airlines or banks that provide easy online access.
+If you want to provide tech-driven conveniences, maybe check out airlines or banks that provide easy online access.

 Step 3: Discover best practices